dinulade101/apartment-finder/README.md

 Apartment Finder is a python bot that scrapes Kijiji.com in order to find apartments within a certain price range.

 ---
-Apartment Finder
+Apartment Finder<br/>
-What is this?
+What is this?<br/>
-Apartment Finder is a python bot that scrapes Kijiji.com in order to find apartments within a certain price range.
+Apartment Finder is a python bot that scrapes Kijiji.com in order to find apartments within a certain price range.<br/>
-Install Instructions:
+Install Instructions:<br/>
 Download the provided .zip file containing the main program directory Pip3 already comes with Python3, however if its not available, download and install it also well .
 Run pip install slackclient in terminal to install Slack Developer Kit for python